October 3-week

-for therapists, practitioners, coaches, and more…
+for therapists, practitioners, coaches, + more

-PLEASE NOTE: Recordings of this program will be for sale after the program so that others can get the material virtually and do it in their own time.
+Please note: Recordings of this program will be for sale after the program so that others can get the material virtually and do it in their own time.
 If you do not want to be in the recordings, you will be able to turn your camera off, and I can stop recording if you want to share out loud without being recorded.

 Few things are more important than the Yes-to-No Spectrum in consent education.
 Knowing where I am on the spectrum in different situations and responding appropriately are the most transformative practices!